 The Faculty of Health-Care Sciences (FHCS) is located in the city of Batticaloa.
 It is about 17Km away from its parent organization located in Vanthaarumoolai.
-Presently the faculty is functioning at No.50, New Kalmunai Road, in the city of Batticaloa.
+Presently the faculty is functioning at No.50, New Road, Batticaloa.

-The Faculty of Health-Care Sciences is unique in that it has incorporated current innovative trends in the education of the health professions to cater for the future health care needs of the community.
-Essential health sciences disciplines have been combined into six administrative departments namely Human Biology, Pathophysiology, Primary Health Care, Clinical Sciences, Medical Education and Research and Supplementary Health Sciences.
-The first four departments consist of subject discipline in medicine.
-The Department of Supplementary Health Sciences currently involves in BSc Nursing study programme with possibility of including allied health sciences professions degree programme.
-The Department of Medical Education and Research provides pedagogical input and facilitates integration of disciplines in MBBS and BSc Nursing programmes.
-The Faculty of Health-Care Sciences, as the youngest faculty in the Eastern University, Sri Lanka enrolled students for MBBS study programme in its memorable Silver Jubilee year, 2006.
+FHCS has unique features incorporating current innovative trends in the medical education compared to other conventional medical faculties in the country.
+Essential health sciences disciplines have been combined administrative departments into six namely Human Biology, Pathophysiology, Primary Health Care, Clinical Sciences, Medical Education and Research and Supplementary Health Sciences.
+The first four departments consists of disciplines in medicine.
+The Department of Supplementary Health Sciences currently involves in BSc (Hons) Nursing degree programme with possibility of including allied health sciences degree programme.
+The Department of Medical Education and Research provides pedagogical input and facilitates integration of disciplines in MBBS and BSc (Hons) Nursing programmes.

+The Faculty of Health-Care Sciences, as the youngest faculty in the Eastern University, Sri Lanka enrolled students for MBBS degree programme in the Silver Jubilee year of EUSL in 2006.
 The faculty was established after a Gazette notification made by the Government of Sri Lanka on 23rd November 2005 and it is the 7th Medical School in Sri Lanka.